WisTex/Pay-It-Forward-License/README.md

 1. You purchase a commercial license for the Software or make a significant finanical contribution to the source project, if available.
-The copyright holder may set a minimum contribution amount to qualifty under this provision.
+The copyright holder may set a reasonable minimum contribution amount to qualifty under this provision.

 2. You contribute code, documentation, and other resources to the source project, if accepted by the copyright holder.